(Aren’t those usually the best ideas)

 Total Miles – 20.04, 2:31:41 , Split – 5.02 Miles, 36:39.

-In between rounds, I do something different, than I had before.
+In between rounds, I did something different, than I had before.
 I do not stop moving.
 Counterintuitive, but it should work.
 As soon as I am done, I stretch a lot, attempt to type a bit and find things to do.
 I do some laundry, change my shirt, and take my dog to a local park.

 The Wissahickon park in Philadelphia as been my escape the last month.
 It is gorgeous.
 A little area, filled with 50 miles of trails that keep my busy, when I have time to make the 20 minute drive over.
 I bring my dog, and we go on a quick 2 mile(ish) hike.
 It is slower paced than our usual trots, but it is exactly what we need.